pranomostro/wd/README.md

 For more information, consult your local manpage.

 Installation is done by typing

 	make install

 into your 'command line' or 'terminal' (read these quotes sarcastically).
 I assume you have got a c89 compiler and some version of make installed.

-This is licensed under the MIT/X11 license.
+This 'project' is licensed under the MIT/X11 license.